pauljhp/FinancialModelingPrep/README.md

     > ```conda create --name <env> --file <this file>```

-or your can use the .yml file
+or your can use the .yml file:

     > ```conda env create -f environment.yml```